jube-home/www.jube.io/_pages/agreements/jtos-version-1-3.md

 (c) is independently developed by the Receiving Party without use of or reference to the Disclosing Party’s Confidential Information.
 4.5 The obligations of confidentiality shall survive termination of these Terms for a period of five (5) years.

+--

+**5. Data Processing Compliance** 5.1 For the purposes of the UK GDPR and the EU GDPR (GDPR), the parties acknowledge that JOL acts as a data processor.
+The terms and obligations relating to our processing of Personal Data are set out in Appendix A: Data Processing (GDPR) which forms an integral part of the JTOS.

 ---

-**5. Intellectual Property**
+**6. Intellectual Property**
-5.1 Only as expressly particularised in the statement of work, rights in any materials, deliverables, or software created by the Provider in connection with the Services (“Deliverables”) shall vest in the Provider until all fees due under the relevant agreement have been paid in full, except as otherwise agreed in writing.
+6.1 Only as expressly particularised in the statement of work, rights in any materials, deliverables, or software created by the Provider in connection with the Services (“Deliverables”) shall vest in the Provider until all fees due under the relevant agreement have been paid in full, except as otherwise agreed in writing.
-5.2 Notwithstanding clause 5.1, for the avoidance of doubt, vesting does not, and will never in the performance of this agreement, include Jube Open-Source real-time Anti-Money Laundering and Fraud Detection Transaction Monitoring software (which is independently licenced under AGPLv3), integration software created to Jube software, advanced analytics (such as machine learning models) developed using JOL or consortium data, and any such supporting materials (e.g. documentation, scripts etc.).
+6.2 Notwithstanding clause 5.1, for the avoidance of doubt, vesting does not, and will never in the performance of this agreement, include Jube Open-Source real-time Anti-Money Laundering and Fraud Detection Transaction Monitoring software (which is independently licenced under AGPLv3), integration software created to Jube software, advanced analytics (such as machine learning models) developed using JOL or consortium data, and any such supporting materials (e.g. documentation, scripts etc.).
-5.3 Upon full payment of fees, ownership of Deliverables expressly particularised as clause 5.1 and not falling under clause 5.2 exceptions (excluding any pre-existing intellectual property of the Provider or its licensors) shall transfer to the Client.
+6.3 Upon full payment of fees, ownership of Deliverables expressly particularised as clause 5.1 and not falling under clause 5.2 exceptions (excluding any pre-existing intellectual property of the Provider or its licensors) shall transfer to the Client.
-5.4 The Provider shall retain ownership of any methodologies, know-how, tools, frameworks, and pre-existing intellectual property used in providing the Services.
+6.4 The Provider shall retain ownership of any methodologies, know-how, tools, frameworks, and pre-existing intellectual property used in providing the Services.
 The Provider grants the Client a non-exclusive, non-transferable license to use such elements solely as incorporated into the Deliverables.

 ---

-**6. No Warranty**
+**7. No Warranty**
-6.1 The Services and Deliverables are provided “as is” and “as available.”
+7.1 The Services and Deliverables are provided “as is” and “as available.”
-6.2 To the fullest extent permitted by law, the Provider disclaims all warranties, conditions, and representations, whether express, implied, statutory, or otherwise, including but not limited to implied warranties of merchantability, fitness for a particular purpose, accuracy, or non-infringement.
+7.2 To the fullest extent permitted by law, the Provider disclaims all warranties, conditions, and representations, whether express, implied, statutory, or otherwise, including but not limited to implied warranties of merchantability, fitness for a particular purpose, accuracy, or non-infringement.

 ---

-**7. Limitation of Liability**
+**8. Limitation of Liability**
-7.1 To the maximum extent permitted by law, the Provider shall not be liable for:
+8.1 To the maximum extent permitted by law, the Provider shall not be liable for:
 (a) any indirect, incidental, consequential, or special loss or damage;
 (b) any loss of profit, revenue, savings, data, goodwill, or opportunity;
 (c) any claim arising out of or in connection with Client misuse of the Deliverables.
-7.2 The Provider’s total aggregate liability in contract, tort (including negligence), or otherwise arising out of or in connection with these Terms shall not exceed the total fees paid by the Client to the Provider under the relevant agreement in the 12 months preceding the claim.
+8.2 The Provider’s total aggregate liability in contract, tort (including negligence), or otherwise arising out of or in connection with these Terms shall not exceed the total fees paid by the Client to the Provider under the relevant agreement in the 12 months preceding the claim.

----

-**8. Insurance**
-8.1 The Provider shall maintain in force throughout the term of its engagement with the Client the following insurance policies with a reputable insurer, each for an amount reasonably sufficient to cover the risks arising from the engagement:
-(a) Professional Indemnity Insurance to cover liabilities arising from the provision of the Services;
-(b) Public Liability Insurance to cover liabilities, claims, or damages arising out of site visits, including injury to persons (other than employees) or damage to property.
-8.2 The Provider shall provide evidence of such insurance to the Client upon reasonable request.
+7.3 The Provider expressly excludes liability and shall have no responsibility for any claim, loss, liability or expense arising out of or in connection with the use, deployment, design, development or operation of the Services or Deliverables in any of the following contexts (each an “Excluded Use”):
+(a) industrial or engineering process control;
+(b) financial trading, including high-frequency or algorithmic trading platforms;
+(c) high-value or high-volume transactional systems, being systems designed for the processing, clearance or settlement of payments, securities, or other financial or commercial transactions where failure, interruption, or error could result in significant economic loss;
+(d) the design, development or operation of medical-related systems;
+(e) safety-critical systems;
+(f) aerospace, automotive or military contracts or applications;
+(g) web hosting;
+(h) domain name registration or management;
+(i) the design of computer games; and
+(j) security systems and networks.

+7.3.2 The Client warrants that it will not use, or permit any third party to use, any Deliverable for an Excluded Use unless the parties have expressly agreed in writing to such use.
+Any such agreement must be set out in a written instrument signed by authorised representatives of both parties.

+7.3.3 In the absence of such an express written agreement, the Provider shall have no liability whatsoever for any loss, damage, cost or expense arising from or connected with an Excluded Use, and the Client shall indemnify and hold the Provider harmless against any third-party claim resulting from such use.

 ---